jakeschwartz7/poxsmall/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: Professor Crandall is the best!
 ---

-This is my first post, how exciting!
+I love learning about bioinformatics.
+It is the best subject!